 Definition 2.5.24.
-For C a 2-reduced dg coalgebra and $t: C \leadsto \Omega C$ its universal twisting chain, a map $f: N \to M$ is a t-equivalence if $\Omega C \otimes_t f$ is a weak equivalence.
+For C a 2-reduced dg coalgebra and $t: C \rightsquigarrow \Omega C$ its universal twisting chain, a map $f: N \rightarrow M$ is a t-equivalence if $\Omega C \otimes_t f$ is a weak equivalence.

 Remark 2.5.25.
 We have already seen that t-equivalences are quasi-isomorphisms.
-We expect that the converse fails, though have not found a counterexample in the specific context that C is 2-reduced.
+We expect that the converse fails, though have not found an explicit counterexample in this context.
 As a partial converse, however, note that the proof of Lemma 2.5.20 shows that the t-equivalences of bounded below C-comodules coincide with quasi-isomorphisms.